Diseases

 • Transmissibility

-Horizontal transmission of RVFV was previously reported [10, 11].
-More recently, it was found that co-housing of RVFV-infected lambs with immunocompetent or immunosuppressed lambs does not result in virus transmission [12].
+Horizontal transmission of RVFV was previously reported however, more recently it was also found that co-housing of RVFV-infected lambs with immunocompetent or immunosuppressed lambs does not result in virus transmission.
 This discrepancy warrants further investigations.
 The risk of unpasteurised milk consumption is still unclear.
-Up to now, there are no specific studies demonstrating the RVF viral transmission though raw milk.
-In many countries, drinking raw milk is a basic and needs to be considered in terms of pathogens transmission risk.
+In many countries, drinking raw milk is a basic, and needs to be considered in terms of pathogens transmission risk.
+Up to now, there are no specific studies.
+The risk of RVF semen transmission needs to be further analysed.

 • Pathogenic life cycle stages

 Female mosquitoes which feed on infected animals can become infected with RVFV.
 Transovarian transmission can occur in at least one Aedes species (Aedes mcintoshi).
 The eggs of these mosquitoes can survive for several years in dry conditions.
 During periods of heavy rainfall, flooding will often occur which enables the eggs to hatch with the consequent rapid increase in the mosquito population.
-After floodwater Aedes mosquitoes have infected the first ruminants, also other mosquito species may contribute to further spread.GAP: Transovarial transmission was only demonstrated once and should be confirmed, at least with Aedes mcintoshi mosquitoes.
-The survival of eggs containing the virus could also be investigated in other European-range mosquito species.
+After floodwater Aedes mosquitoes have infected the first ruminants, also other mosquito species may contribute to further spread.

 • Signs/Morbidity

-GAP: It is not known what triggers ocular alterations (corneal opacity in sheep, retinopathy in humans).
 The mechanisms of late onset neurological disease often observed in rodent models are not fully understood.

 • Incubation period